 However employers must be aware of the rights of temporary staff and be sure not to fall foul of the law when employing workers on a short-term basis.
 If the period that a temporary worker is employed extends to 12 months or longer, temporary staff will be given more employment rights.

-Many employment rights that apply to permanent staff also apply to temporary employees.
-For example, they have the right to a written contract within two months of starting employment.
-More importantly though is the employee’s right to take a discrimination claim in relation to areas such as age and race.
+It’s also crucial that employers understand many employment rights that apply to permanent staff also apply to temporary employees.
+A good example is that they have the right to a written contract within two months of starting employment.
+Perhaps even more importantly though is the employee’s right to take a discrimination claim in relation to areas such as age and race.
 It is important for employers to treat temporary staff in the same way as they would do a permanent employee to avoid any issues arising.

 An employer can run into problems if they keep the temporary arrangement running for a year or more.
 On the first anniversary of employment the employee obtains the right to claim unfair dismissal, even though their employment is still intended to be temporary in nature.